Support Us Button Widget

 Photo courtesy of Austin Pets Alive!

-If you’ve got extra pet supplies — think unopened bags of food + treats, newspapers, towels, clean beds or collars, and medications — you an drop them off at Austin Pets Alive! locations, the Austin Animal Center, or the Austin Humane Society.
+• If you have extra pet supplies — think unopened bags of food + treats, newspapers, towels, clean beds or collars, and medications — you an drop them off at Austin Pets Alive! locations, the Austin Animal Center, or the Austin Humane Society.

-Living that minimalist life?
+• Already living a minimalist lifestyle?
 We Are Blood is always in need of blood donors.
 Want to donate your time?
 Check out our guide to volunteering.

 We want to know — where do you like to donate in Austin and why?
 We might include your responses in an upcoming newsletter.